visioncrunch/DSA/complete_notes.md

 always solve question with engineering wali approach

-detect and delete loop in a ll
+reverse an ll leetcode

-reverse an ll
+reverse an ll using recursion
 by reversing the next pointers

-tortoise algorithm to find midddle of a ll slow wala pointer 1 step aage bdhta hai fast wala pointer 2 step aage bdhta hai firstly fast wala pointer will move two steps if he can then slow wala pointer will move else no one does and where slow pointer stands that's the answer
+middle element of a linked list by traversing once to find length and then traversing again till half the length and reporting the answer tortoise algorithm to find midddle of a ll slow wala pointer 1 step aage bdhta hai fast wala pointer 2 step aage bdhta hai firstly fast wala pointer will move two steps if he can then slow wala pointer will move else no one does and where slow pointer stands that's the answer

-palindrome in ll
+palindrome in ll 234 leetcode
-make rev ll and compare

-divide the ll at mid
-reverse the last ll
-(in place not possible)
-store the last half in stack and compare it with the first half
+make new ll that is reverse of original compare both not a good practice to alter the data structure or modfiy the original data divide the ll at mid using tortoise algo reverse the last ll store the last half in stack and compare it with the first half

 check cycle in a ll
-make a map for every address set to false and then update every unvisited node to true and if revisited then return true(loop is present) else if reached null return false(no loop) this map approach is told by everyone so keep another in backup using tortoise algo if fast and slow pointers overlap before fast meething the null pointer then it is a loop
+computer can detect a loop if it falls on the same address twice. while traversing if address repeats then it is a loop confirmation by creating a map of addresses we can check if an address marked true is visited again for loop presence map<ListNode*, bool> table; //that creates a map using tortoise algo if fast and slow pointers overlap before fast meething the null pointer then it is a loop

-3 questions on this question

-1. check for loop

-2. starting point of the loop
-at the point where the loop is confirmed, make start = head and then move both 1 step forward then where they meet that's the starting of loop

-3. remove the loop
-runa temp from start
-when temp next is start do temp ka next = null to break the loop
+detect and delete loop in a ll find one node less than starting point of loop using tortoise algo then point its next to null, loop removed!

 add 1 to a linked list
 reverse the ll
-if carry 0 break
-if carry !=0 and ll ended then create a new node at tail reverse again
+try adding 1 to the head node after reversing if carry 0 break if carry !=0 go to head->next and try adding 1 there if carry !=0 and ll ended then create a new node at tail with data as carry reverse again

 in ll questions tail won't be given  only head

 add 2 numbers given by ll
+reverse both the ll
+create a new ll
+try adding both head nodes after reversing to ll if carry 0 break if carry !=0 go to head->next in both the ll and try adding there if carry !=0 and if ll ended then create a new node at tail of new ll with carry

+if first ll ends then proceed to add carry and the second ll until second ll ends too if second ll ends and carry !=0 then we can add a node at tail and store carry there

+if second ll ends then proceed to add carry and the first ll until first ll ends too if first ll ends and carry !=0 then we can add a node at tail and store carry there

+reverse again

 reverse ll in k group
-rev the first k group then let recurision solve the next
+rev the first k group then let recurision solve the next mistake can happen when we have to join the ll of recursion with the base ll that we solved

-sort 0s 1s and 2s
+sort 0s 1s and 2s (dummy node)

-remove duplicated froma sorted ll compare temp to temp ka next and increment temp when unique
+remove duplicated froma sorted ll leetcode compare temp to temp ka next and increment temp when unique

 sort a ll